If you have a family history of breast cancer, you may be wondering what your chances are of inheriting the condition.

 When your genes cause proteins and cells to develop in abnormal ways, it can become cancer.
 This can happen because of a gene mutation.

 It’s possible to be born with certain gene mutations.
 This is called an inherited mutation.
-Somewhere between 5 to 10 percent of breast cancers are currently thought to be hereditary.
-Your genes may also mutate later in life due to environmental or other factors.
+Somewhere between

 A few specific mutations can play a role in developing breast cancer.
 Affected genes tend to be ones that control things like cell growth and the DNA in your reproductive organs and breast tissue.